TobikoData/sqlmesh/docs/reference/cli.md

   Evaluate missing intervals for the target environment.

 Options:
-  -s, --start TEXT  The start datetime of the interval for which this command
+  -s, --start TEXT     The start datetime of the interval for which this
-                    will be applied.
+                       command will be applied.
   -e, --end TEXT       The end datetime of the interval for which this command
                        will be applied.
   --skip-janitor       Skip the janitor task.
   --ignore-cron        Run for all missing intervals, ignoring individual cron
                        schedules.
+  --select-model TEXT  Select specific models to run.
+Note: this always
+                       includes upstream dependencies.
   --help               Show this message and exit.
 ```

 ## table_diff